tarantool/doc/doc/reference/reference_sql/sql_user_guide.rst

 * When comparing a column with a string literal, the column's defined collation is used. |br|
 * Ordinarily trailing spaces matter.
 So ``'a' = 'a  '`` is not TRUE.
 This can be cancelled by using the :ref:`TRIM(TRAILING ...) <sql_function_trim>` function. |br|

+When comparing anything to an ARRAY or MAP or ANY: |br|
+* The result is an error.

 Limitations: |br|
 * LIKE is not expected to work with VARBINARY.